 The Capital and Funding

 Start-ups may or may not start with adequate capital.
 They take funding from angel investors or VCs to fund their growth.
 They might be bootstrapped when they start.
-When they have an MVP (Minimum Viable Product), start-ups connect with angel investors.
+When they have an MVP (Minimum Viable Product), they connect with angel investors.

 When a start-up is confident that the product or service they developed has a potential market they approach angel investors for funding their growth and research.
 In exchange, the investors get ownership given to them in the form of equity.

 As a start-up grows, the revenue may start to come in.
-Even if the revenue is not enough to cover the expenses the startup will still take funds from investors.
+Even if the revenue is not enough to cover the expenses it will still take funds from investors.
 There are several stages of investments in which investors ranging from angel investors to VCs participate to get a stake in the growing start-up.

 In the case of businesses, especially small businesses the firm is bootstrapped.
 The capital which the owners bring in is used to trade and earn profit.
-To fund the growth small businesses tend to approach financial institutions and banks to get loans.
+To fund their growth small businesses tend to approach financial institutions and banks to get loans.